 Detectability of Signs and Symptoms

-Signs are detectable by any person such as patient, physician, pharmacist, nurse and lay observer .
+Signs are detectable by any person such as a patient, physician, pharmacist, nurse or lay observer .
 Whereas Symptoms are detected or experienced or felt by the patient only.

 Examples of Signs and Symptoms

 Examples of signs are skin rash or lump, Palmar erythema, sweating wound, Ascites, Bleeding, bruising, swelling, oily skin, Gynecomastia, temperature, blood pressure , Cough, excessive Saliva, and Clubbing, etc.

 On the other hand, examples of symptoms are anxiety, pain, fatigue, Hallucinations, nausea, headache, blur vision and photophobia etc.

 Summary of the difference between Signs and Symptoms